Privacy Policy

 column 2: why we do this (the ‘purposes’); and

-column 3: on which legal basis the processing is based.
+column 3: on what legal basis the processing is based.

 Each processing activity of your personal data occurs for one or more specific purposes.

-In addition, there is always a demonstrable legal basis for each processing.
-The applicable legal basis, which can be found in the third column ‘legal basis’, has the following meaning:
+Additionally, there is always verifiable legal basis for each processing.
+The applicable legal basis, which you will find in the third column ‘legal basis’, has the following meanings:

-– ‘Consent’: you have given consent to the processing of personal data for one or more specific purposes;
+– ‘Consent’: you have given consent for the processing of personal data for one or more specific purposes;

-– ‘Agreement’: the processing is necessary for the performance of an agreement to which you are a party;– ‘Legal obligation’: the processing is necessary to comply with a legal obligation that rests on us as controller;
+– ‘Contract’: the processing is necessary for the performance of a contract to which you are a party;– ‘Legal obligation’: the processing is necessary to comply with a legal obligation that rests on us as the data controller;

-– ‘Legitimate interest’: the processing is necessary for the protection of our legitimate interests or those of a third party, except where your interests or fundamental rights and freedoms that require the protection of personal data outweigh those interests.
+– ‘Legitimate interest’: the processing is necessary for the pursuit of our legitimate interests or those of a third party, except where your interests or fundamental rights and freedoms which require the protection of personal data outweigh those interests.

 Legal basis